Branislav Ivković: Early life, private career, and academic career

 Ivković was born in Bijeljina, in what was then the People's Republic of Bosnia and Herzegovina in the Federal People's Republic of Yugoslavia.
 Raised in the community, he graduated from the University of Belgrade Faculty of Civil Engineering in 1979, earned a master's degree in 1983, and received a Ph.D. in 1988 with the thesis, "Optimization of reliability of production systems in construction."
 He became an assistant at the university in 1981, was promoted to assistant professor in 1989, and became an associate professor in 1994.
-Ivković has participated in engineering projects in Israel, Kuwait, and Russia, as well as in Serbia.
+Ivković participated in engineering projects in Israel, Kuwait, and Russia, as well as in Serbia.

 Politician

-Ivković's political career began in the 1990s, at a time the political life of Serbia and Yugoslavia was dominated by the authoritarian rule of Socialist Party leader Slobodan Milošević.
+Ivković's political career began in the 1990s, when the political life of Serbia and Yugoslavia was dominated by the authoritarian rule of Socialist Party leader Slobodan Milošević.

-He appeared in the twenty-fifth position on the Socialist Party's electoral list for the Belgrade division in the 1993 Serbian parliamentary election.
+He received the twenty-fifth position on the Socialist Party's electoral list for the Belgrade division in the 1993 Serbian parliamentary election.
 The list won sixteen seats, and he was not awarded a mandate.
 (From 1992 to 2000, Serbia's electoral law stipulated that one-third of parliamentary mandates would be assigned to candidates on successful lists in numerical order, while the remaining two-thirds would be distributed amongst other candidates at the discretion of sponsoring parties or coalitions.
 Ivković could have been given a mandate despite his list position, though he was not.)
 The SPS won the election and afterward formed a new government.
 Ivković became vice-president of the party's city board in Belgrade.